-The Climbing Wall Instructor qualification trains and assesses candidates in the skills required to supervise climbers on purpose built artificial climbing walls and boulders.
+The CWI qualification trains and assesses candidates in the skills required to supervise climbers on purpose built artificial climbing walls and boulders.

 It is ideal for people who work at climbing walls or at venues with permanent or mobile climbing towers.

 There is also an optional Abseil Module (often run in conjunction with Climbing Wall Instructor training and assessment courses) which is all about supervising abseiling on artificial structures.

 The Climbing Wall Instructor qualification does not include the skills and techniques required to teach lead climbing.